 If law enforcement violated your constitutional rights while obtaining evidence, that evidence may be inadmissible in court.

 Your attorney can file a motion to suppress evidence and argue that the drugs were obtained through an illegal search.
 If granted, the evidence is thrown out.
-Which may leadto dismissal of the charges.
+Which may lead to dismissal of the charges.
+The sooner you speak with a drug crimes lawyer, the sooner they can begin investigating your case and developing a legal strategy.

 The prosecution must prove you had actual or constructive possession of the drugs.
 Just because drugs were near you does not automatically mean you knew about them or they belonged to you.